jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 (3) Any person on whom a compliance order is served may appeal to the District Court against the whole or any part of that order.
 (4) Any person who lodges a notice of appeal under subsection (3) may apply to the District Court for a stay of the compliance order until the determination of the appeal.
 (5) The District Court shall not confirm a compliance order against which an appeal has been lodged where the person on whom the order was served was acting in accordance with—
-  (a) controls on any hazardous substance under this Act; or (b) conditions imposed on an approval granted under this Act.
+  (a) EPA controls on any hazardous substance under this Act; or (b) conditions imposed on an approval granted under this Act.
 (6) Subject to subsection (7), the decision of the court on any appeal under this Act shall be final.
 (7) Any party to an appeal under this section may further appeal to the High Court on a question of law.
+(8) An appeal under this section must be made and determined in accordance with the District Court Act 2016 and the District Court Rules 2014.

 ### 126 Appeal on question of law
 (1) Any—may appeal against the decision of the Authority to the High Court on a question of law, unless a right of appeal to the District Court against the decision is provided for in any other provision of this Act.